kushnertodd/cv-workbench/README.md

 ## Command Parameters
-In the record of an experiment, the commands performed and the actual parameters used in the commands will be stored.
+In the record of an experiment, the operators performed and the actual parameters used in the operators will be stored.
 They will be recorded as JSON text with parameters matching the template format for them.